MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/srs-overview.md

 | List of officially supported tables |  [Supported tables](https://github.com/MicrosoftDocs/Dynamics-365-Operations/blob/SRS-27Jan2022/articles/fin-ops-core/dev-itpro/sysadmin/drs-srs-tables.md#tables-officially-supported-for-duplicate-record-data-sharing)  | [Supported tables](https://github.com/MicrosoftDocs/Dynamics-365-Operations/edit/SRS-27Jan2022/articles/fin-ops-core/dev-itpro/sysadmin/drs-srs-tables.md#tables-officially-supported-for-master-company-data-sharing)   |
 | Are Microsoft-provided policy templates available?  |  Yes  |  No  |

 It is possible to combine duplicate record sharing and master company sharing for the same set of companies by using different policies.
-It is important to always select all applicable tables and optional foreign key fields in the duplicate record policy and enable the policy before the master company sharing policy is enabled.
-This way you can share, for example, the customer groups and terms of payment tables, using duplicate record sharing and the customer table using master Company sharing for scenarios where it is only the number of customer records that exceeds the limit and the number of companies do not exceed 300.
+It's important to always select all applicable tables and optional foreign key fields in the duplicate record policy and enable the policy before the master company sharing policy is enabled.
+This way you can share, for example, the customer groups and terms of payment tables, using duplicate record sharing and the customer table using master Company sharing for scenarios where it's only the number of customer records that exceeds the limit and the number of companies do not exceed 300.

 ## Specific considerations for successful data sharing
 ### Automatically added tables based on selected foreign key fields